FinalProjectVikings/LadyBug/README.md

 ![Rplot02](https://user-images.githubusercontent.com/108307724/207134532-f8b665ec-6d46-4997-9404-6a615213e849.png)

  Purpose: This visual tells us about the population species in each plot
+ Conclusion: <br>
+-In plot LP AG(Agriculture):<br>
+-The most found species was colemugalla maculata<br>
+-In plot LP IC(Industrial):<br>
+-The most found species was Harmonia axyridis<br>

  ## Visual 2: Plot by Population
  ![Rplot03](https://user-images.githubusercontent.com/108307724/207134797-0cbccaa0-0af2-475c-87b4-e908d251f298.png)
 Purpose:This visual tell us about the number of lad bugs collecetd from each plot.
+Conclusion:<br>
+-The plot the most species were found in was LP GU(Unmowed grass)<br>
+-The plot the least specie swerve found in were LP GF(Forested)<br>

  ## Visual 3: Plot by Month Grouped by Species
  ![Rplot08](https://user-images.githubusercontent.com/108307724/207135034-31f6fbf5-6a3d-443e-8d1c-b568df9550da.png)

 Purpose: This visual tells about about the months that each species were collected.
+Conclusion:<br>
+-Least species found in June, most found in July and August -Psyllobora vigintimaculata only found in August -Coleomegilla maculata(Yellow), Chilocorus stigma(Orange), found all three months -Larvae and Pupa found only in June